Arrays

 Element_pm1, ... element_pmn]

-- If you initialize the fields, specifying the field dimensions is optional.
+- If you initialize the arrays, specifying the array dimensions is optional.

-- When initializing both type dimensions and fields, the following must match:
+- When initializing both type dimensions and arrays, the following must match:

 - Row